LiquoriChris/azuredevops-extension-tag-git-release/readme.md

 ## Note

 Enabling "Allow scripts to access the OAuth token" can be found under the "Agent Job/Phase" section of the selected stage.
+If using Azure yaml pipelines, System.AccessToken will be activated when calling the task, no action is needed.

 ## Contribute